-Video processing site lists all videos uploaded to the Video Intelligence platform by users either manually, as described above, or automatically from other SW components over API.
-If the processing of a video is complete and stored to the platform, this video can only be watched on the platform or deleted from the platform.
+Video processing site "Video" lists all videos uploaded to the Video Intelligence platform by users either manually, as described above, or automatically from other SW components over API.
+If the processing of a video is complete and stored to the platform, this video can be watched on the platform, edited or deleted from the platform.
 More management possibilities are available for newly uploaded video files.
-In addition to "watch video" and "Delete video" there are following options:
+In addition to "Watch Video", "Edit" (to update the title and short description), and "Delete" there are following options for newly added videos:

 - "Transcribe" starts to generate textual subtitles out of the audio track of this video.
 This can take from several seconds to several minutes depending on the size of the video file.
-This operation results in "Error" if the video does not contain audio track, but it does not prevent other operations and storage on the platform (in this case without subtitles). - "Object Detection" (also known as Labelling) starts to recognize objects within video frames at different time stamps.
+This operation results in "Error" if the video does not contain an audio track, but it does not prevent other operations and storage on the platform (in this case without subtitles). - "Object Detection" (also known as Labelling) starts to recognize objects within video frames at different time stamps.
 This can also take from several seconds to several minutes depending on the size of the video file.
 This operation does not depend on the audio track and can be performed for any video file. - "Save" can perform the storage of the processed results only after "Transcribe" and/or "Object Detection" run and produce at least results with objects detected.
 After the results are saved to the platform, they cannot be changed, i.e., the processing cannot be rerun.

-The main result of video processing is illustrated in the figure below:
+The main result of video processing is illustrated in the Figure 37 below, also including the illustration of the search results within the current video: